fjulian79/bsp-stm32-f103/README.md

-# bsp-stm32-f103
+# bsp-smartsink
-The board support package for all my stm32 f103 based projects.
+The board support package for the hardware used in the smartsink project.

+Please megre usefull generec changes back to the master branch.